react-prime/react-prime-native/README.md

   <img src="https://github.com/JBostelaar/react-prime/blob/master/src/static/images/prime-logo.png" alt="prime-logo" width="250px" />
 </p>

+⚠️**This repository has been moved to the [Prime Monorepo](https://github.com/LabelA/prime-monorepo/tree/main/boilerplates/react-web)**.

 # React Native Prime

 This boilerplate is based on the core principles of [React Prime](https://github.com/JBostelaar/react-prime/).

 Install all dependencies as described in the [React Native docs](https://facebook.github.io/react-native/docs/getting-started "React Native Docs") (Don't forget to select the "React Native CLI Quickstart" tab instead of "Expo CLI Quickstart").
 Also install Xcode and Android Studio as suggested in the docs.